 School of Music Room 109

-Dr. Humbert-Hughes currently serves as the Director and an Instructor of Violin and Viola for the Suzuki Strings at USC Program.
+Dr. Humbert-Hughes serves as Director and Instructor of Violin and Viola for the Suzuki Academy of Columbia & USC.
 She is also actively involved with the Suzuki Association of South Carolina (SASC), serving as the Treasurer for the Midlands (2014-2015) and Treasurer for the State (2015-current).
 In addition, Dr. Humbert-Hughes teaches pedagogy courses at the School of Music at USC as part of the Master of Music Degree in Violin/Viola Pedagogy.